-Estimated Optical Power Densities on Air / Glass Interface^a Type Theoretical Damage Threshold^b Practical Safe Level^c CW (Average Power) ~1 MW/cm2 ~250 kW/cm2 10 ns Pulsed (Peak Power) ~5 GW/cm2 ~1 GW/cm2
+Туре Theoretical Damage Threshold b Practical Safe Level c

+CW (Average Power) ~1 MW/cm ~250 kW/cm

+10 ns Pulsed (Peak Power) ~5 GW/cm ~1 GW/cm

-- All values are specified for unterminated (bare) silica fiber and apply for free space coupling into a clean fiber end face. - This is an estimated maximum power density that can be incident on a fiber end face without risking damage.
-Verification of the performance and reliability of fiber components in the system before operating at high power must be done by the user, as it is highly system dependent. - This is the estimated safe optical power density that can be incident on a fiber end face without damaging the fiber under most operating conditions.
+- All values are specified for unterminated (bare), undoped silica fiber and apply for free space coupling into a clean fiber end face. - b.
+This is an estimated maximum power density that can be incident on a fiber end face without risking damage.
+Verification of the performance and reliability of fiber components in the system before operating at high power must be done by the user, as it is highly system dependent. - c.
+This is the estimated safe optical power density that can be incident on a fiber end face without damaging the fiber under most operating conditions.

-Calculating the Effective Area for Single Mode and Multimode Fibers
+Calculating the Effective Area for Single Mode Fibers